 Zenith was born in 1865.
-It was founded by Georges Favre-Jacot, leading to the revolutionizing of watch manufacturing by putting together all watchmaking professions under one house.
+It was founded by Georges Favre-Jacot, leading to the revolution of watch manufacturing by putting all watchmaking professions under one house.
 In the process, it led to the very concept of a Manufacture.

 The Manufacture launched its first pocket chronograph in 1899.
-From 1910 through 1960, the brand started to create and use onboard instruments.
+From 1910 through 1960, the brand started creating and using onboard instruments.

-It was in 1911 when the Manufacture adopts the brand name Zenith, taking inspiration from the highest point that can be reached by a heavenly body in the sky.
+In 1911, the Manufacture adopted the brand name Zenith, taking inspiration from the highest point that a heavenly body can reach in the sky.
 This name also symbolizes the infinite heights of performance and excellence that the brand bases its operations on – then and now.

-The Caliber 5011K was launched in 1960, which broke records in its specific category.
+The Caliber 5011K was launched in 1960, breaking records in its specific category.
 This was later going to be used in several pocket watches, table clocks, marine chronometers, and the limited edition Pilot Montre d’Aéronef Type 20.

-The brand’s first ultra-thin automatic Elite movement was launched in 1994.
+Zenith launched the brand’s first ultra-thin automatic Elite movement in 1994.
 It was also then when the first caliber from Zenith used Computer Assisted Design technology during development.
-It was so excellent that it was awarded Movement of the Year by the trade press.
+It was so excellent that the trade press awarded it Movement of the Year.
 The movement possessed immense slenderness and extreme reliability.

 Fast forward to 2009, when the town of Le Locle was heralded as a UNESCO World Heritage site because of its contributions to urbanism, industrial architecture, and culture.
 Zenith contributed to this when it built the first Manufacture back in 1865.
 Since then, the brand has become a guiding star for Le Locle and has never changed locations, preserving its history and legacy.

-In 2017, Zenith celebrated the 150th anniversary of the El Primero.
-This was met with the launch of its special edition Zenith El Primero: Chronomaster.
+In 2017, Zenith celebrated the 150th anniversary of the El Primero with the launch of its special edition Zenith El Primero: Chronomaster.
 This version was only made in 150 pieces and basked in the style codes of the original El Primero.
 The upgrade included a distinctly modern style, a great example of the adventurous vibe and spirit of the brand.

 Zenith Watch Collections